antonmilev/CText/README.md

 # C++ Advanced text processing library

 ## About
 I have started to rewrite on Modern C++ some text processing routines and this is the result so far.
-CText can solve many complicated tasks that otherwise are taking too much time in C++, some of these like lines and words splitting are implemented on higher level languages like C#, Java and Python but not and in C++.
+CText can solve many complicated tasks that otherwise are taking too much time in C++, some of these like lines and words splitting are available on higher level languages like C#, Java and Python but not and in C++.
 But C++ gives much more control and except supporting the missing text functions CText also implements hundereds of optimized text routines.
-The library can be used to quickly solve various text processing problems, preprocessing for different NLP tasks or just to practise Modern C++.
+The library can be used to quickly solve various text processing problems, preprocessing for different NLP and ML tasks or just to practise Modern C++.

-Please feel free to contact me at (baj.mile@abv.bg) for any questions, requests or even critics.
+Please feel free to contact me for any questions, requests or even critics.

 ## Features